scala/improvement-proposals/content/pattern-matching-with-named-fields.md

 ### Defining names

 Definitions can have a new modifier `match`.

+*TODO* Desugared example of the User class.

+Pseudo Code to match position and name:
 ```
 val matchers = definitions.filter(hasMatchModifier)
 val nth = definitions.filter(startsWithUnderscoreAndHasNumber)

 assert(matchers.length == nth.length)

-val pairs = matchers zip nth
+val pairs = matchers.zip(nth)
 ```

 All fields of a case class are implicitly a `match` field.
 So writing `case class User(match id: Sting)` is redundant and can be shorten to `case class User(id: String)`.